-- a) Everyone who has been employed in the company continuously for 9 months shall be entitled. - b) Extra days off shall be converted into and taken as hours in the holiday period. - c) The extra days off shall be remunerated as sick days. - d) Extra days off shall be scheduled in accordance with the same rules that apply to remaining holidays, cf. the provisions of the Danish Holiday Act.
-This does not apply to extra days off in a notice period if the enterprise has given notice to the employee. - e) If the extra days off have not been used within the holiday period that relates to the expiry of the granted extra days off, the employee shall be entitled to claim compensation corresponding to sick pay for each unused extra day off.
+- b) Extra days off shall be converted into and taken as hours within the holiday year. - c) The extra days off shall be remunerated as sick days. - d) Extra days off shall be scheduled in accordance with the same rules that apply to remaining holidays, cf. the provisions of the Danish Holiday Act.
+This does not apply to extra days off in a notice period if the enterprise has given notice to the employee. - e) Upon the employee's resignation, the enterprise shall be obliged to state the number of unpaid extra days/hours off, for instance in the last payslip. - f) If the extra days off have not been used within the holiday period that relates to the expiry of the granted extra days off, the employee shall be entitled to claim compensation corresponding to sick pay for each unused extra day off.
 The claim shall be made within 3 weeks.
-The compensation shall be paid in connection with the next payday. - f) Compensation for non-taken extra days off shall be included in the wage qualifying for holiday, but no pension is to be calculated from the compensation. - g) Irrespective of job change, the employee may take no more than 5 extra days off in each holiday period originating in the granted extra days off.
+The compensation shall be paid in connection with the next payday. - g) Compensation for non-taken extra days off shall be included in the wage qualifying for holiday, but no pension is to be calculated from the compensation. - h) Irrespective of job change, the employee may take no more than 5 extra days off in each holiday period originating in the granted extra days off.

-The provisions on extra days off are included in the Optional Pay Account, clause 37.
+The provisions on extra days off are included in the Free Choice Account, clause 37.